 Temporary Access

-CenturyLink Physical Access Control Methods and Procedures recognizes those situations that require temporary access and the below section describes that process.
+Lumen Physical Access Control Methods and Procedures recognizes those situations that require temporary access and the below section describes that process.

 Temporary Access is defined as access needed for 30 days or fewer in a calendar year.
 The reason for access may be visitation (bids/quotes, tours, or visual equipment surveys or inspections) or installation and maintenance.
 The reason for temporary access determines the type of badge issued.
 Contact and inform the site manager of any visit, maintenance or installation which requires the use of temporary access media.